mseeger/simple_database_backend/docs/learning/mysql.md

   total rental time in days and total rental costs, as well as category and other relevant attributes.
 This information can be used for recommendation.

-Interesting updates:
+Interesting update tasks:

 * Customer is registered with the company: Create row in `customer`, as well as other tables like `address`.
 Only registered customers can rent items.
-* Customer rents film in a store: Create row in `rental`.
-Need to find an inventory item in stock.
-We can assume that the customer pays immediately, inserting a row in `payment` as well.
+* Customer rents one or more films in a store:
+  - List films which are in stock
+  - Customer can select one or more films
+  - New rows in `rental`.
+Have to confirm all chosen inventory is in-stock before writing, in atomic operation (locking?)
+  - Customer is charged `film.rental_rate`
-* Customer returns inventory in a store: Update `rental.return_date`.
-For late returns, could charge fees, which leads to new rows in `payment`.
+* Customer returns films in a store:
+  - List which films customer has rented, when they are due, whether they are overdue, and if so, what overdue fees are
+  - Customer can select which items to return
+  - Update of `rental.return_date`
+  - Customer is charged overdue fees for items returned (if any): Update of `payment`

+  **Note**: This is not what happens in `payment`, where customer is charged full amount up front.
+Makes no sense, unless customer rents film for longer than `film.rental_duration` up front.

+  **Note**: Alternative is to force customer to return overdue films.
+But that sounds intrusive.
 * Add inventory item in some store.
 This could be for an existing film, or for a new one.
 In the latter case, attributes need to be inserted into other tables.
-* A staff member is hired.
-* A staff member leaves; a staff members transfers from one store to another.
+* Portal for HR: Hiring and leave of staff members

 An advanced feature would be approximate matches for entries such as address (customer, staff member) or title (film).
 This could also be done as clean-up